 ATAS has also established an ATAS Code Compliance Monitoring Committee which deals complaints about participants and recommends sanctions such as suspension or revocation of ATAS membership.

-Consumers are still able to lodge complaints about travel agents with the Department of Commerce.
+Consumers are still able to lodge complaints about travel agents with Consumer Protection.

 Optional insolvency insurance products are available to ATAS members.